-1 ,

-В asic Requirements 18 credits
+Ba Basic Requirements 18 c credits

 PHIL 111 Introduction to Logic 3

-osophy (including a maximum of six credit s at the 100-level 15
+osophy (including a maximum of six credit e credits at the 300-level) s at the 100-level 15

-and at least thre e credits at the 300-level)

 Double Major

 Students have found that by electing philosophy as a second major they can develop skills that will be invaluable throughout their careers.
 They learn to think, read, and write clearly, coherently, and critically.
 They learn to analyze and evaluate arguments.
 They learn the art of questioning, that is, how to inquire.
 Finally, they practice stepping out of a given framework when viewing a problem.
 Many seemingly unsolvable problems are unsolvable only because the solver is uncritically committed to certain assumptions.